droibit/flutter_custom_tabs/flutter_custom_tabs/README.md

 ### Deep Linking

 Supports launching a deep link URL.
-(If a native app that responds to the deep link URL is installed, it will directly launch it. otherwise, it will launch a custom tab.)
+(If a native app that responds to the deep link URL is installed, it will directly launch it. otherwise, it will launch a Custom Tab.)

 ```dart
 import 'package:flutter/material.dart';